paulanthonywilson/furlough/_posts/2022-09-14-leaving-the-umbrella-behind.md

 So I [asked on Elixir Forum](https://elixirforum.com/t/what-s-wrong-with-umbrella-apps/49585) and got some answers that I did not like.

 Turns out that I have been looking at this the wrong way.
 Rather than there being strong reasons that Umbrellas are bad, people do not experience much benefit from them.
 At the same time Umbrella Projects do add a certain amount of overhead and tooling issues.
-People do not find that the costs versus benefits lands on the side of Umbrellas.
+People do not find that Umbrellas entail many costs and few benefits.
 Reluctantly, I can see their point.

 ## Why I like Umbrella Projects in the first place